tarowatanabe/cicada/README.rst

   model scores [19]_.
 - Then, prune your model based on Fisher's exact test [38]_.

-Various learning components are implemented:
+Various learning components are implemented (see `doc/learning.rst` for details):

 - k-best merging batch learning